 1. Neewer Vision 4 (Overall Winner)

 Neewer is one of the most popular brands of lighting equipment.
 The company is dedicated to bringing new photographic equipment by closely monitoring experiences and suggestions from their customers.
-According to the brand, their products come at reasonable prices, and the whole focus is on their quality.

 The German-engineered 300W flash is capable of meeting all demands whether you’re shooting fast-moving objects or taking photos in different lighting environments.
 It’s worth noting that large capacity lithium battery allows the Neewer Vision 4 to provide 700 full-power flashes and a fast recycle time.